tobigs/sagemaker-batch-ml-pipeline/README.md

-# ML training inference workflow
+# Sagemaker batch ML pipeline

 This example showcases how you can efficiently train and inference a large number of models in one workflow.